SAP/fosstars-rating-core/docs/oss/security/openssl/openssl.md

 1. Does it have a security policy?
 No
 1. Does it have a security team?
 No
 1. Does it sign artifacts?
 No
 1. Does it use AddressSanitizer?
-No
+Yes
 1. Does it use Dependabot?
 No
 1. Does it use FindSecBugs?
 No
 1. Does it use LGTM checks?
 No
 1. Does it use MemorySanitizer?
-No
+Yes
 1. Does it use OWASP ESAPI?
 No
 1. Does it use OWASP Java Encoder?
 No
 1. Does it use OWASP Java HTML Sanitizer?
 No
 1. Does it use UndefinedBehaviorSanitizer?
-No
+Yes
 1. Does it use nohttp?
 No
 1. Does it use verified signed commits?
 No
 1. How is OWASP Dependency Check used?
 Not used